 In January, he saw options underpriced, suggesting lower volatility and risk than what the manager thought was reasonable.
-So he bought long options.

-market conditions, it reduced exposure as volatility shot up in March by reducing leverage, executing fewer and more selective trades in response to changing market sentiment.
+So he bought long options. to respond rapidly to changing market conditions, it reduced exposure as volatility shot up in March by reducing leverage, executing fewer and more selective trades in response to changing market sentiment.
 Through May, the fund is now up 4.53%.